mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 region.
-This was largely accurate but the image of the sector as the ‘Outrim Void’, an irredeemable and downright wicked region of space, meant that when the Third Imperium expanded spinward they ignored the ‘dangerous’ Reach in favour of developing the Spinward Marches.
+This was largely accurate but the image of the sector as the ‘Outrim Void’, an irredeemable and downright wicked region of space, meant that when the Third Imperium expanded spinward they ignored the ‘dangerous’ Reach in favor of developing the Spinward Marches.

 ###### The Sindalian Empire